Catalog-Native LLM: Speaking Item-ID Dialect with Less Entanglement for Recommendation: Related Work

 \subsection{Generative Recommendation}

 Some works treat recommendation as sequence generation, unifying retrieval and ranking under a generative objective~\citep{yang2025gr-llm}.
-This includes large-scale decoder models such as HSTU~\citep{zhai2024hstu}, which scales to trillions of parameters, and OneRec~\citep{deng2025onerec}, which uses a sparse MoE encoder–decoder architecture for scalable training.
-These approaches improve novelty, fluency, and explainability, but are resource-intensive and can forget collaborative structure if not carefully aligned with interaction data.
-They also do not support conversational recommendation.
+This includes large-scale decoder models such as HSTU~\citep{zhai2024hstu}, which scales to trillions of parameters, and OneRec~\citep{deng2025onerec}, which uses a sparse MoE encoder–decoder architecture for scalable training. \rebuttal{These approaches improve novelty, fluency, and explainability, but are resource-intensive and require careful objective and data design to fully exploit collaborative interaction signals.} They also do not support conversational recommendation.